-Dust to Dawson Motorcycle Rally
+Dust to Dawson Motorcycle Run (NOT A RALLY!)

 A trip of a lifetime, this rally begins wherever you are and culminates in Dawson City at the Downtown Hotel.
 Mostly riders from Alaska, coming over the Top of the World Highway , but from as far away as California and points east, arrive to enjoy ruckus celebrations at the Sourdough Saloon, regaling in stories of the ride, previous rides and rides yet to come.
 For more information contact firstname.lastname@example.org or check out the Great White North forum at www.advrider.com

 Each solstice is recognized nationally as Aboriginal Day.
 The Dänojà Zho Cultural Centre offers an incredible array of activities including live music, jigging contest, face painting for the kids and refreshments.
 This is a great opportunity to share in these cultural festivities.

 Held as close to the longest day of the year that the calendar will allow, this event tee’s off at midnight and ends with a celebratory breakfast of beer and eggs while scores are tallied and awards handed out.
 A true northern experience!
 For more information please contact Top of the World Golf course at 867 993-5888 (seasonal).